masteringmodernpayments/book/pci.md

 * Using your private key, generate a Certificate Signing Request
 * Send the CSR to Namecheap
 * Receive your shiny new certificate
-* Remove the passphrase from your certificate so that the webserver can use it.

 First make sure you have `openssl` installed on your machine.
 It comes installed by default on Mac OS X but on Linux you may have to install it from your package manager.